xackery/ret-wiki/content/new-players.md

   * Level caps match retail OTHER THAN classic being capped at 51 instead of 50 so you can grind AA while farming gear.
   * All AA through The Buried Sea are live and attainable beginning at level 51.
   * Big bags!

-  * **WHAT IS THE RULESET?**

-  * The "Bazaar Portal" when used will return you to the bazaar.
-Make sure to put this on your hotbar right away.
-When you zone out of the bazaar, it will return you to wherever you were when you casted it.
-Some situations exist where this is not the case (Druid/Wizard Ports and Tearel).
-If you end up in the bazaar with no valid return destination, you will port to your bind point instead.

-  * Once you have selected your characters, get out there and kill some monsters!

 ## INSTALLATION INSTRUCTIONS